 There are two art classes, Introduction to Fine Arts, offered on Wednesdays from 3:00 to 4:00 p.m. for those ages five to eight, and Advanced Fine Arts, offered on Wednesdays from 4:30 to 6:00 p.m. for those ages nine and up.
 Both classes will focus on the various types of art and the artists that have defined it over time.
 Projects will involve various types and aspects of art in today’s society including drawing, painting, sculpting, and photography.
 Depending on the age group, participants might be doing photography or self-portrait drawing, watercolor fish, ceramics, three-dimensional design, print making, and colored pencil projects.
 No prior art education or experience is necessary

-Two levels of crafts classes will be offered: Introduction to Crafts on Mondays from 3:00 to 4:00 for those aged five to eight, and Advanced Crafts on Mondays from 4:30 to 6:00 p.m. for those aged nine and up.
+Two levels of crafts classes are offered: Introduction to Crafts on Mondays from 3:00 to 4:00 for those aged five to eight, and Advanced Crafts on Mondays from 4:30 to 6:00 p.m. for those aged nine and up.
 Participants will develop projects from various materials and supplies that can be found around the house, expressing their creativity in a fun way.
 Projects such as kite making, duck tape crafts, jewelry making, mosaics, coiled baskets, paper mache, sand art, etc. will be incorporated into the classes depending on the ages and interests of participants.
 No prior experience is necessary.

 This class, which meets on Tuesdays and Thursdays from 3:00 to 4:00 p.m. in Clark Hall, will focus on the fundamentals of dance for beginners, including an introduction to different types of dance such as salsa, line dancing, tap, ballet, and contemporary.
 Prior dance experience is not required and all age seven and up are welcome to join.